 A card issuer can decide whether a credit or debit card requires additional verification.
-Depending on what is offered by the card issuer, the user may be able to choose between different options for additional verification, such as a text message, email, or customer service call to complete the verification.
-For text messages or email, the user selects from contact information the issuer has on file.
-A code will be sent, which must be entered into System Preferences, Apple Wallet, or the Apple Watch app.
+Depending on what is offered by the card issuer, the user may be able to choose between different options for additional verification, such as a text message, email, a customer service call, or a method in an approved third-party app to complete the verification.
+For text messages or email, the user is presented an option to select from contact information the issuer already holds on file.
+A code is sent, which must be entered into System Settings, Apple Wallet, or the Apple Watch app.
 For customer service or verification using an app, the issuer performs their own communication process.